-This commentary is by Jeff Euber, a writer who lives in Burlington.
+This commentary is by Jeff Euber, a writer who lives in Essex Junction.

 Only days into the unfolding Covid-19 pandemic, the tech sector began work, with a conviction that seemed oddly premature, on the “vaccine passport.”
 The Covid Credentials Initiative launched a fully built website, with over 60 corporate and government partners, on April 12, 2020, preceded a week earlier by the Covi-Pass, “The World’s Most Secure Digital Health Passport.”
 Numerous others have sprouted in the year since, as the notion of proving immunity to Covid-19 — the supposed doorway back to normal — has gained legitimacy.